-Note that if your dog has been diagnosed with IBD or another chronic GI disorder, treatments for that underlying condition may not be effective until a healthy B12 level has been restored.
+Note that if your dog has been diagnosed with inflammatory bowel disease (IBD) or another chronic GI disorder, treatments for that underlying condition may not be effective until a healthy B12 level has been restored.

 For more technical information about vitamin B12 and pet health, see this article from the Veterinary Medicine & Biomedical Sciences department of Texas A&M University.

-To learn more about the gut microbiome of dogs, see our article on “Fecal Transplants for Dogs with Chronic Digestive Issues.”
+To learn more about the gut microbiome of dogs, see our article on Dog Gut Health: The 4 Ways to Restore It Naturally.

 (Cats need B12 too: here’s more information about B12 deficiency in cats.)